tdulcet/Distributed-Computing-Scripts/README.md

                         testing).
 Deprecated in favor of the --days-work option.
   -W DAYS_OF_WORK, --days-work=DAYS_OF_WORK
-                        Days of work to queue (1-180 days), Default: 3.0 days.
-                        Adds one to num_cache when the time left for all assignments is less than this number of days.
+                        Days of work to queue ((0-180] days), Default: 1 day for mfaktc/mfakto or 3 days otherwise.
+Increases num_cache when the time left for all assignments is less than this number of days.
   --force-pminus1=TESTS_SAVED
                         Force P-1 factoring before LL/PRP tests and/or change
                         the default PrimeNet PRP and P-1 tests_saved value.